Core Language Specification

 Overview

 rill is an imperative scripting language that is dynamically typed and type-safe.
 Types are checked at runtime, but type errors are always caught—there are no implicit conversions.
 Type annotations are optional, but variables lock their type on first assignment.
-The language is value-based: no references, all copies are deep, all comparisons are by value.
+The language is value-based: all values are immutable, all comparisons are by value.
 Empty values are valid (empty strings, lists, dicts), but null and undefined do not exist.
 Control flow is singular: no exceptions, no try/catch.
 Data flows through pipes (->), not assignment.

 Design Principles